Endangered Species Mitigation Fund

 Want to learn more?
 Listen to the DWR "Wild" podcast!

-In this episode, Paul Thompson and June Sucker Recovery Implementation Program Assistant Program Director Russ Franklin with the Central Utah Water Conservancy District talk about the Wildlife Action Plan and Endangered Species Mitigation Fund, including how they work and some of the success stories of wildlife species that have been helped through these efforts.
+In this episode, Paul Thompson and June Sucker Recovery Implementation Program Assistant Program Director Russ Franklin with the Central Utah Water Conservancy District talk about the Wildlife Action Plan and Species Protection Account, including how they work and some of the success stories of wildlife species that have been helped through these efforts.
+Note: At the time of this recording, the name of one of the programs mentioned was the Endangered Species Mitigation Fund.
+As of May 2024, the program has been renamed the Species Protection Account.

 Quick links